 He absently took a bite.
 “Mon Dieu!” he thought.
 Those potatoes were really and truly divine.
 Perhaps the puzzle of the missing femme would hold until after the meal.

-1 lb Yukon gold potatos washed and cubed
+- 1 lb Yukon gold potatoes washed and cubed

-- Bring potatoes to a boil on high, then reduce to medium and cook for about 20-25 minutes, until paring knife can be inserted into potatoes with ease.
+Bring potatoes to a boil on high, then reduce to medium and cook for about 20-25 minutes, until a paring knife can be inserted into potatoes with ease.

-- Drain potatoes and add back to large pot.
+Drain potatoes and add back to a large pot.

-- Pour in warm stock mixture until it is the consistency you like.
+Pour in the warm stock mixture until it is the consistency you like.

 You may or may not need the salt at the end depending on the stock, butter, and parmesan.
 Add to taste.